SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 Modules can be built as static libraries and linked to executables.
 That way, it's trivial to test them - we can just link the same binary that's used with our program executable to the test executable, and validate it's behavior.

->This is how it's done in [some projects](https://github.com/n7space/SAMV71-BSP) that I've been working on in my current job, and if it's good enough choice for space-grade projects, it's sure as hell good enough choice for me.
+>This is how it's done in some projects that I've been working on in my current job, and if it's good enough choice for space-grade projects, it's sure as hell good enough choice for me.
 >But really, I've seen this approach in action and it should work well.

-Let's also assume that our project can contain more than one executable.
+Let's also assume that our project can contain more than one executable, because it should be simple to setup for that.
 We're gonna put them in `apps` directory.
 Modules will go to `lib`, and tests into `tests`.